bayer-science-for-a-better-life/Img2Mol/README.md

 If you have problems downloading the file using the bash script, please manually download the file using the browser.

 ## Examples
 Check the example notebook `example_inference.ipynb` to see how the inference class can be used.
+A demonstration of the usage with the usage with the local CDDD model is demonstrated in `example_inference_local_cddd.ipynb`.

 ## Reference
 Please cite our manuscript if you use our model in your work.